adammitchelldev/space/docs/design.md

 ## Drones and Allies

 The player can also gain ally ships, which fight autonomously and provide an alternative way to expand the player's firepower.
-Certain special ally ships have unique abilities or support powers.
+Certain special ally ships have unique abilities or support powers and they will level up over time too.